The Tragedy Of Romeo And Juliet

 Vaše e-mailová adresa nebude zveřejněna.
 Vyžadované informace jsou označeny *

-ACT V. Scene I. Mantua.
+Scene IV.
 A street.

 Enter Romeo.